OPPORTUNITY

 Email: jsherrod@mlkcentererie.org

 James C. Sherrod is the Executive Director of Bayfront NATO Inc./Martin Luther King, Jr. Memorial Center where he has served in this capacity since 2008.
-Sherrod received his bachelor’s degree in Education from Mercyhurst University.
+Sherrod received his bachelor’s degree in education from Mercyhurst University.
 He is a member of Omega Psi Phi Fraternity Inc. James currently serves on several community committee’s including Strengthening Police and Community Partnerships (SPCP), The Peoples Supper Core Team, The Flagship Opportunity Zone Advisory Committee and is a Founding member of the Minority Community Investment Coalition and serves on Our West Bayfront.
-James has enjoyed working within the social services field for nearly thirty years
+James has enjoyed working within the social services field for nearly thirty years.

 Gary Horton